Oliver Mathews: Works

 These manuscripts have been published a number of times.
 A 1693 letter from David Evans of the Ashmolean Museum to Humphrey Foulkes summarises Mathews' history of Caersws, and mentions his histories of Shrewsbury and Bristol.
 Evans had direct access to Mathews' manuscripts, and the spellings of names that he gives differ from Hearne's later transcription.
 This letter was collected with the correspondence of Edward Lhuyd, and published by Rupert Morris in 1911.
 Shrewsbury publisher Stafford Price sent the manuscripts to John Thorpe, who communicated them to Thomas Hearne; Hearne transcribed them as an appendix to his History and Antiquities of Glastonbury (1722).
 In 1877, Shrewsbury publisher T. W. Bickley reprinted Hearne's 1722 transcription of all these manuscripts under the title The Scituation, Foundation, and Auncient Names of the Famous Towne of Sallop (the title of the most notable manuscript).

 Assessing his work in their History of Shrewsbury (1825), topographers Hugh Owen and John Brickdale Blakeway described it as containing "strange and unauthorised assertions", but noted that Mathews' statement that he was ninety-five years old when writing it "disarms all criticism", and ultimately write that he "amused his age" by penning it.
-Williams called his works "quaint and curious compositions", while editor William Valentine Lloyd described him as a "quaint chronicler", saying that his age "is in some measure an excuse for the fanciful exposition of early British history" that he wrote.
+Richard Williams called his works "quaint and curious compositions", while editor William Valentine Lloyd described him as a "quaint chronicler", saying that his age "is in some measure an excuse for the fanciful exposition of early British history" that he wrote.

 By 1867, the location of the manuscripts was no longer known.